fornwall/libandroid-support/README.md

 - Return fixed locale instead of setting errno and returning NULL when the locale argument is NULL.
 - Accept locales containing "UTF-8" and "UTF8".

+The primary purpose of this library is to compile general unix/linux software.
+If installed with something like

+- ${SRC}/configure --prefix=arm-linux-androideabi --prefix=${PREFIX}
+- make install

+you are then able to compile a C program using something like:

+- arm-linux-androideabi-gcc -isystem ${PREFIX}/include/ myprog.c -L${PREFIX}/lib -landroid-support -o myprog

 Original README
 ==================
 This is a small library that extends the Android C library (Bionic),